 Another absolutely lovely day trip to take from Girona is to the beautiful medieval town of Besalú.
 For some reason, this gorgeous town doesn’t get much attention, however, it’s sure to take your heart as soon as you spot the imposing bridge leading to the town centre.

-If you’re interested in visiting Besalú as part of a guided tour, then this tour of Besalú, the volcano area and Banyoles Lake from Girona is a great option.
+If you’re interested in visiting Besalú as part of a guided tour, then this full-day tour of Besalú, the volcano area and Banyoles Lake from Girona is a great option.

 Girona Restaurants, Bars & Cafes